DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 The DTM-Tools command line also expects the genomic rules and interpretation databases stored in the directory path specified by the ‘**-r**’ option.

-DTM-Tools exome v1.0 database can be downloaded from the Github  _/database directory.
+DTM-Tools exome v1.0 database is based on ISBT tables KEL v4.0, FYv4.1, and JK v5.1; it can be downloaded from the Github  _/database directory.
 Three files are expected: _ChromoList.csv, ChromoInDelList.csv, and Multi.csv_, each described individually below.

 [JSON dbsnpsite]: https://ncbiinsights.ncbi.nlm.nih.gov/2018/06/15/dbsnp-updates-json-refsnp-report-api